-Having visibility of your CI process and using metrics to identify bottlenecks can help to quantify the costs and benefits of investing in architecture changes, additional infrastructure and automated test coverage.
+Having visibility of your continuous integration workflow and using metrics to identify bottlenecks can help to quantify the costs and benefits of investing in architecture changes, additional infrastructure and automated test coverage.

 Adopting continuous integration helps to speed up the development process while improving code quality.
 Automating these steps allows you to work more efficiently and focus on adding value for your users.
 But continuous integration is only the beginning of the CI/CD pipeline.
 The next stage, continuous delivery, applies the DevOps principles to the next part of the release process.